ponty-lab/grass-river-extraction-tools/README.rst

    $ python3 -m venv test.env
    $ . test.venv/bin/activate

-Clone from here and install the local package:
+Once the packages have been installed, clone the tools from here and install the local package:

 .. code:: bash